Decompiling for Constant-Time Analysis: Transparent and Nontransparent Transformations

-\parhead{Dead Branch Elimination} This transformation eliminates conditional branches that are never taken.
-That is, it transforms conditionals \iif{b}{c_\btrue}{c_\bfalse}, where \(b \in \set{\btrue,\bfalse}\) is a constant, into the corresponding branch \(c_b\).
+\paragraph*{Dead Branch Elimination} This transformation eliminates conditional branches that are never taken.
+That is, it transforms conditionals \ensuremath{{\mathcolor{mauve}{\mathtt{if}}~{b}~\mathcolor{mauve}{\mathtt{then}}~c_\mathsf{t\kern-0.9ptt}~\mathcolor{mauve}{\mathtt{else}}~c_\mathsf{f\kern-1.1ptf}}}, where \(b \in \ensuremath{{\{\mathsf{t\kern-0.9ptt},\mathsf{f\kern-1.1ptf}\}}}\) is a constant, into the corresponding branch \(c_b\).
 The transformation modifies no other instructions.
 Intuitively, this pass is transparent because a dead branch is never executed, and, therefore, removing it does not affect leakage.
 Also, removing the leak that stems from the branching instruction itself is not an issue, because the constant $b$ is secret-independent.

 \begin{theorem} Dead Branch Elimination is CT transparent. \end{theorem} \begin{proof}[Proof Sketch] Since Dead Branch Elimination removes code, the input and output programs perform a different number of steps.
 This is the setting to use our relaxed version of simulations and apply \Cref{thm:ct:soundness}.
-It requires us to provide $\sim$ and $\Tobsname$ as before, but additionally requires the number of steps function $\nstepsname$ and the suffix transformer $\Tobsfname$.
-We define $\sim$ to only hold on $\seqmach{c}{\vm}{\mem} \sim \seqmach{\comp{c}}{\vm}{\mem}$ as before, and we provide the remaining instantiations in \Cref{fig:sim-dbe}.
+It requires us to provide $\sim$ and $\Tobsname$ as before, but additionally requires the number of steps function $\ensuremath{{\mathsf{ns}}}$ and the suffix transformer $\ensuremath{{\mathsf{sf}}}$.
+We define $\sim$ to only hold on $\ensuremath{{\langle c, \ensuremath{{\rho}}, \ensuremath{{\mu}} \rangle}} \sim \ensuremath{{\langle \ensuremath{{\llparenthesis\,{c}\,\rrparenthesis}}, \ensuremath{{\rho}}, \ensuremath{{\mu}} \rangle}}$ as before, and we provide the remaining instantiations in \Cref{fig:sim-dbe}.